gbmhunter/blog/content/electronics/components/resistors/_index.md

 **The mechanical equivalent of a resistor is friction.** The larger the resistance, the larger the friction.
 This is when using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) equivalence.

-{{% figure src="ti-it-looks-like-weve-encountered-some-resistance.png" width="600" caption="One should always appreciate a good pun.
+{{% figure ref="fig-ti-it-looks-like-weve-encountered-some-resistance" src="_assets/ti-it-looks-like-weve-encountered-some-resistance.png" width="600" caption="One should always appreciate a good pun.
 Texas Instruments 404 page as of October 2020." %}}

 Resistors are used for a huge number of purposes, including: